 About Us

 Today, the Program of Iranian Studies continues to educate a large number of students, offering a wide range of courses at the graduate and undergraduate levels including Old and Middle Iranian languages, Old Iranian literary traditions, ancient Iranian religions, ancient Iranian history, and classical Persian literature and culture.
-Old Persian cuneiform and Avestan are taught at the elementary and advanced levels as are Parthian, Pahlavi and Bactrian.
-Also offered are a year-long undergraduate survey on the history of the Achaemenid, Arsacid and Sasanian empires, as well as an introductory course on the history of Zoroastrianism and Manichaeism.
-In addition, courses in elementary, intermediate and advanced Persian are taught, including graduate seminars on classical Persian poetics and prose.
+Old Persian cuneiform and Avestan are taught at the elementary and advanced levels as are Parthian, Pahlavi, and Bactrian.
+Also offered are: a General Education (M60) course on Achaemenid Civilization and the Empire of Alexander; a General Education (M55) course on Gender and Sexuality in Arts and Literatures of Iran and the Middle East; a year-long upper division survey (M110 A–C) on the history of the Achaemenid, Arsacid, and Sasanian empires; as well as an introductory course on the history of Zoroastrianism and Manichaeism.
+In addition, courses in elementary, intermediate, and advanced Persian are taught, including graduate seminars on classical Persian poetics and prose.
 Coursework on Judeo-Persian and Baha’i studies is also offered.

-The UCLA Program of Iranian Studies has been successful in securing academic positions for its Ph.D. graduates at prestigious institutions such as UC Berkeley, Columbia University, Harvard, Stanford, Tehran University and the University of Washington.
+The UCLA Program of Iranian Studies has been successful in securing academic positions for its PhD graduates at prestigious institutions such as UC Berkeley, Columbia University, Harvard University, and Stanford University.